Lambo97/ADAProject/README.md

   * Outliers detection and removal

 * First analysis (18/11):
-  * Quantify use of agricultural products per country/regio
+  * Quantify use of agricultural products per country/region
-  * Classification of agricultural products according to GHG emissions.
+  * Classification of agricultural products according to GHG emissions
   * Extend the classification to other environmental parameters (land use,etc.)
   * Quantify population health by consumptions of different products